mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/PrestaShop/index.md

 *  **Password:**
    The PrestaShop admins default password.
-   *Note: You will need this password to login into your new PrestaShop blog, please write this down.*
+   *Note: You will need this password to login into your new PrestaShop site, please write this down.*

 *  **Directory:**
    The installation directory.
 If it is left blank the PrestaShop files will be copied directly to the document root folder.